More Bible Study Online - Related Page Links

 The Vain Glory of Humanity

 However that may be, again, we move forward: "Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves and not be scattered over the face of the whole earth." -- Genesis 11:4

-Now the main goal, when it came to the Tower of Babel; dealt with marking the place, in which a one world empire that Nimrod wanted to create, would be established and symbolized, for all the known world to see.
-Understand, when it came to this city and tower, the human race were going to build, was strictly fueled by their pride, vain-glory and defiance towards the One True God.
+When it came to the Tower of Babel, the primary goal was marking the place - in which a one-world empire that Nimrod wanted to create would be established and symbolized for all the known world to see.
+Understand, when it came to this city and tower the human race was going to build, it was strictly fueled by their pride, vain-glory, and defiance towards the One True God.

 Keep in mind, Nimrod and his followers had already turned their backs on the Lord.
-And it's because of their rebellious hearts, humanity decides to build their own gateway to the heavens, by constructing a massive tower monument.
-I mean after all, they must have thought: "Who needs God?
-We can be great all by our selves."
-And it's this type of attitude that Nimrod and his followers had; which leads me to believe, this massive building project, was simply being fueled by their prideful, and vain attempt, at trying to achieve some sort of historical elite status, all on their own.
+And it's because of their rebellious hearts; humanity decides to build its own gateway to the heavens.
+The human race did this by constructing a massive tower monument.
+I mean, after all, they must have thought: "Who needs God?
+We can be great all by ourselves."
+And it's this type of attitude that Nimrod and his followers had.
+This leads me to believe that this massive building project was simply fueled by their prideful and vain attempt to achieve some sort of historical elite status, all on their own.

-They also must have thought, this massive tower would've served as some type of symbol, and representation, of the type of power they felt they had finally achieved as a generation.
-Nimrod must have felt, the tower would have stood the test of time; therefore showing future generations, just how wise, powerful, and wealthy, they thought they were as a generation.
+They also must have thought that this massive tower would've served as some type of symbol, and representation, of the kind of power they felt they had finally achieved as a generation.
+Nimrod must've felt the tower would have stood the test of time, therefore showing future generations just how wise, powerful, and wealthy they thought they were as a generation.

-And this is why I can also embrace the notion, Nimrod and his followers believed that all future generations, would take note of their great achievement, as they gazed upon this massive tower, and perhaps be in constant awe of what Nimrod and his generation had accomplished.
+And this is why I can also embrace the notion, Nimrod and his followers believed that all future generations, would take note of their great achievement.
+That all future generations would gaze upon this massive tower and perhaps be in constant awe of what Nimrod and his generation had accomplished.

 Bible Study Online